 Link to thread: Not Matching Brake Shoes http://www.volvoforums.org.uk/showthread.php?p=2273070#post2273070

 4 PISTON Girling calipers for Volvo P1800/122 [120-130] http://www.brickboard.com/RWD/index.htm?id=681534

 Good Reading on Brakes by an MG specialist:

 Link to a very good presentation showing theory of operation and function, as well as rebuilding details and advice.

-As it has no author or commercial parties taking responsibility for content, I can't quite figure out if the http://www.redrubbergrease.com/ homepage is some enthusiast individual's, or the least slickest commercial homepage ever published, but it has good reference info, useful for when working on vintage Volvo plumbing and brake components!
+As it has no author or commercial parties taking responsibility for content, I can't quite figure out if the http://www.redrubbergrease.com/ homepage is some enthusiast individual's, or the least slickest (no pun intended!) commercial homepage ever published, but it has good reference info, useful for when working on vintage Volvo brake plumbing, or even components of the hydraulic Clutch!
 The page doesn't really try to sell anything, but it is a good practical collection of the uses and benefits of RRG:

 Additional (almost important) Information:

 ABS: I love a good metaphor or analogy (as readers of my tech notes and articles may have noticed!) ...so when I saw this, I laughed so hard, I almost spilled my adult beverage!